Well-Care Visits

 What is a well-care visit?

-It's important to take your child to the healthcare provider when your child is ill.
+It's important to take your child to the doctor when your child is ill.
 Or when your child needs an exam to take part in a sport.
 But routine well-care visits are also advised.

-Well-care, well-baby, or well-child visits are routine visits to your child's healthcare provider for the following:
+Well-care, well-baby, or well-child visits are routine visits to your child's doctor for:

-Your child's healthcare provider can also provide guidance on other issues, such as:
+Your child's doctor can also provide guidance on other issues, such as:

 When should well-care visits be scheduled?

-Your child's healthcare provider will give you a schedule of ages when a well-care visit is suggested.
+Your child's doctor will give you a schedule of ages when a well-care visit is suggested.
 The American Academy of Pediatrics advises well-care visits at the following ages:

 • Before a newborn is discharged from the hospital, or at 48 to 72 hours of age